 - • Scan New Agents is turned ON

-- • The latest General Availability version of the SentinelOne Windows Endpoint Agent (as specified in the SentinelOne Knowledge Base “Latest Information” article) is deployed prior to the time of Ransomware infection.
+- • The latest General Availability (GA) version (or GA with a critical security Service Pack (SP), if issued) or the GA (or GA with a critical security SP, if issued) version immediately preceding such latest GA version, of the SentinelOne Windows Endpoint Agent (as specified in the SentinelOne Knowledge Base “Latest Information” article) is deployed prior to the time of Ransomware infection.

 - • There are no Pending Actions (such as Reboot) listed on any covered Endpoint.